 Hydrogen & Renewable Energy Opportunities in Alberta, Canada

-Alberta outperforms all Canadian provinces when it comes to youngest median age, highest net interprovincial migration, highest workforce participation rate and most engineers per capita – both those certified and in training.
-The University of Calgary, a leading startup incubator in Canadian research institutions, plays a significant role in guiding Alberta’s energy transition, supporting innovations in clean energy and advancing green hydrogen production projects.
-This aligns with the developing global hydrogen economy, addressing the rising demand for hydrogen fuel and sustainable energy sources.
-Alberta’s commitment to renewable energy sources, including solar and wind energy, complements its productive oil and natural gas industry, supplying reliable energy sources worldwide
+The University of Calgary, a leading startup incubator among Canadian research institutions, plays a significant role in guiding Alberta’s energy transition.
+It supports innovations in clean energy, advancing projects that align with global sustainability goals.
+Alberta’s commitment to renewable energy sources, including solar and wind energy, complements its productive oil and natural gas industry, supplying reliable energy sources worldwide.

 Oldman Dam Provincial Recreation Area near Pincher Creek, AB